What is GDP Deflator?

 - Since India is a rapidly growing economy with dynamic changes to its policy the mentioned changes were essential.
 Also, the increasing deflator reflects a steady increase in inflation due to continuous growth opportunities.

 - The RBI has adopted the CPI as a nominal inflation anchor because, during 2016, the GDP Deflator suggested the country entering a deflation zone while CPI continuing to exhibit a moderately high inflation level.
-Such situations can push the economy into deflation with the implication being that corporate earnings and debt servicing ability which closely tracks Nominal GDP will keep on deteriorating while inflation-adjusted GDP (Real GDP) may continue to exhibit growth rate in excess of 7%.
+Such situations can push the economy into deflation with the implication being that corporate earnings and debt servicing ability which closely tracks Nominal GDP will keep on deteriorating while inflation-adjusted GDP (Real GDPReal GDPReal GDP can be described as an inflation-adjusted measure that reflects the value of services and goods produced in a single year by an economy, expressed in the prices of the base year, and is also known as "constant dollar GDP" or "inflation corrected GDP.") may continue to exhibit growth rate in excess of 7%.

 GDP Deflator vs CPI (Consumer Price Index)